lrsxcd/resources/WORKSHOPS.md

 re-frame is a framework over reagent

 We are not sure we are going to use it but it is important to know it exisits and the problem it is trying to solve

+1. add an input component with event handler on-change

 ##### re-com(re-com) [https://github.com/Day8/re-com]